refinedev/refine/documentation/blog/2022-09-05-mui-button.md

  <img src="https://refine.ams3.cdn.digitaloceanspaces.com/blog/2022-09-05-mui-button/button1.png" alt="button1" />

 ### Material UI Button Colors
-You can use the `color` prop to apply a colour to Material UI buttons from the theme palette.
+You can use the `color` prop to apply a color to Material UI buttons from the theme palette.

 ```tsx
 <Button color="secondary">Secondary color theme</Button>